ENERGY STAR NextGen Certification for Commercial Buildings

 FAQs

-Can I apply for both?
+Can I apply for both traditional ENERGY STAR and NextGen?

 Not at the same time.
 If your building is eligible for both, Portfolio Manager will ask you to choose one.